Why Did My Site's Google Ranking Drop?

 providing a significant amount of PageRank to your site have been removed/deleted,

 similar reasons).
-Sites with low to modest PageRank often obtain the bulk of their link
+Websites with low to modest PageRank often obtain the bulk of their link

 - Malware or Hacking: If Google detects malware on your pages, it will warn